Driving for Work

 The optimal temperature for driving comfort is about 18°C. Above 20°C is a little too warm because you can become drowsy.
 Some drivers keep the window open a crack or set the fan on low to keep the air fresh.

-Dust that collects on the inside of your windows can affect visibility, especially when driving facing the sun.
+Dust that collects on the inside of your windows can affect visibility, especially when driving towards the sun.
 Dirty windows may also force you to crane your neck or get into an uncomfortable position to see.
 Clean the inside of your vehicle’s windows at least once a month.

 How you grip the wheel influences how well you can control the vehicle.
 A proper grip also reduces the risk you’ll be injured if the airbag deploys during a crash.
 The grips recommended most often are: